 - The plant itself.
 For example, hazards associated with a bridge and gantry crane include hazards relating to worn or damaged mechanical components; background noise causing problems with communication; lighting; and multiple cranes on the same runway - Traffic movements in the workplace.
-For example, vehicles including powered mobile plant moving in and around a workplace, reversing, loading and unloading are frequently linked with death and injuries to workers and members of the public - The environment in which the plant is used.
+For example, vehicles including powered mobile plant moving in and around a workplace, reversing, loading, unloading and unintentional vehicle roll-away are frequently linked with death and injuries to workers and members of the public - The environment in which the plant is used.
 For example, there may be hazards associated with using a tower crane as a result of structural failure, collapse or contact or collision with other plant and structures.

-Further information on identifying these types of hazards is in SWA's Workplace traffic management guidance material.
+Further information on identifying these types of hazards is in SWA's Workplace traffic management guidance material and Fact Sheet: Prevention of vehicle roll-aways and safe immobilisation.